ChrstphrHll/npc_gen/students/Lenn Schimae.md

 year: 6
 guild: Treskal
 partyID: 46
+tags:
+- Human
+- Barbarian
+- Assault
+- 6th
+- Treskal
 ---
 # Lenn Schimae
 ---
 ### Description
 - 6th year Human Barbarian in Treskal
-- curly auburn hair that's put back in a long pony tail, Pale Green eyes, and Dark Tan skin
+- curly auburn hair that's put back in a long pony tail, Hazel eyes, and Dark Tan skin
 - Is Inventive and Ignorant, and has Creativity as their ideal

 ### Organizations